-NOTE 10 - RELATED PARTIES
+NOTE 12 - RELATED PARTIES

 The Women's Committee, Inc., (the "Committee") is a related party to the Organization.
 The Committee's mission is to support Big Brothers Big Sisters of Miami in assisting thousands of children each year through professional supported, one-on-one relationships with caring adult volunteers.
-During the years ended June 30, 2016 and 2015, the Organization received \$210,000 and \$180,000, respectively in contributions from The Women's Committee, Inc. which has been included in the Statements of Activities.
+During the years ended June 30, 2017 and 2016, the Organization received \$265,000 and \$210,000, respectively in contributions from The Women's Committee, Inc. which has been included in the Statements of Activities.

 Big Brothers Big Sisters of Miami Foundation, Inc. (the "Foundation") is a related party to the Organization.
-During the years ended June 30, 2016 and 2015, the Organization received \$550,000 and \$300,000, respectively in contributions from the Foundation which has been included in the Statements of Activities.
+During the years ended June 30, 2017 and 2016, the Organization received \$953,600 and \$550,000, respectively in contributions from the Foundation which has been included in the Statements of Activities.

 Big Brothers Big Sisters of Miami Institute, Inc. (the "Institute") is a related party to the Organization.
-During the years ended June 30, 2016 and 2015, the Organization received \$38,351 and \$0, respectively in contributions from the Institute which has been included in the Statements of Activities.
+During the years ended June 30, 2017 and 2016, the Organization received \$220,000 and \$38,351, respectively in contributions from the Institute which has been included in the Statements of Activities.

 Manny Alvarez, C.P.A.
 Pedro M. De Armas, C.P.A.
-Alejandro M.Trujillo, C.P.A.
+Eric E. Santa Maria, C.P.A.
+Alejandro M. Trujillo, C.P.A.
 Octavio A. Verdeja, C.P.A.

 Tab Verdeja, C.P.A.

 Monique Bustamante, C.P.A.

+Michelle del Sol, C.P.A.

-Alex Montero, C.P.A.
+lan Molina, C.P.A.

-Maria C. Perez-Abreu, C.P.A.

-Eric E. Santa Maria, C.P.A.

-Octavio F. Verdeja, C.P.A.
+Octavio F.Verdeja, C.P.A.